RuntimeTools/appmetrics/README.md

     * `time` (Number) the milliseconds when the Strong Oracle query was made.
 This can be converted to a Date using `new Date(data.time)`.
     * `query` (String) the query made of the database.
     * `duration` (Number) the time taken for the Strong Oracle query to be responded to in ms.

+## Requests

 ### Event: 'request'
-Emitted when a request is made of the application that involves one or more monitored application level events.
+Requests are a special type of event emitted by appmetrics.
+All the probes named above can also create request events if requests are enabled.
+Howver requests are nested within a root incoming request (usually http).
 Request events are disabled by default.
 * `data` (Object) the data from the request:
     * `time` (Number) the milliseconds when the request occurred.
 This can be converted to a Date using `new Date(data.time)`.
     * `type` (String) The type of the request event.
-This can currently be set to 'HTTP' or 'DB'.
+This is generally the name of the probe that sent the request data, e.g. HTTP, socketio etc.
     * `name` (String) The name of the request event.
 This is the request task, eg. the url, or the method being used.
     * `request` (Object) the detailed data for the root request event:
         * `type` (String) The type of the request event.
-This can currently be set to 'HTTP' or 'DB'.
+This is generally the name of the probe that sent the request data, e.g. HTTP, socketio etc.
         * `name` (String) The name of the request event.
 This is the request task, eg. the url, or the method being used.
-        * `context` (Object) A map of any additional context information for the request event.
+        * `context` (Object) Additional context data (usually contains the same data as the associated non-request metric event).
         * `stack` (String) An optional stack trace for the event call.
         * `children` (Array) An array of child request events that occurred as part of the overall request event.
 Child request events may include function trace entries, which will have a `type` of null.
         * `duration` (Number) the time taken for the request to complete in ms.
     * `duration` (Number) the time taken for the overall request to complete in ms.

-### Event: 'postgres'
-Emitted when a PostgreSQL query is made to the `pg` module.
-* `data` (Object) the data from the PostgreSQL query:
-    * `time` (Number) the milliseconds when the PostgreSQL query was made.
-This can be converted to a Date using `new Date(data.time)`.
-    * `query` (String) the query made of the PostgreSQL database.
-    * `duration` (Number) the time taken for the PostgreSQL query to be responded to in ms.

 ## Troubleshooting
 Find below some possible problem scenarios and corresponding diagnostic steps.
 Updates to troubleshooting information will be made available on the [appmetrics wiki][3]: [Troubleshooting](https://github.com/RuntimeTools/appmetrics/wiki/Troubleshooting).
 If these resources do not help you resolve the issue, you can open an issue on the Node Application Metrics [appmetrics issue tracker][5].